Approximating Sparse Graphs: The Random Overlapping Communities Model: Introduction

 \begin{definition} For $0 < \alpha \le 1$, we define the $\alpha$ normalized closed $k$-walk count as where $n=|V(G)|$ and $d$ is the average degree of $G$. \end{definition}

-\begin{definition}[sparsity exponents] Let $(G_i)$ be a sequence of graphs.
+Throughout we use $(G_i)$ to denote a sequence of finite graphs indexed by the positive integers. \begin{definition}[sparsity exponents] Let $(G_i)$ be a sequence of graphs.
 Let be the sparsity exponent of the sequence.
 For $k\geq 3$, let be the $k$-sparsity exponent of the sequence. \end{definition}

-We define the minimum of the sparsity exponent to be $1/2$ because all $d$-regular graphs have at least $Cat_{k/2} nd^{k/2}$ closed $k$-walks obtained from tracing trees.
+We define the minimum of the sparsity exponent to be $1/2$ because all $d$-regular graphs have at least $\sf{Cat}_{k/2} ={ 2n \choose n} /(n+1)$ denotes the $n^{th}$ Catalan number.
 For two sequences of graphs with matching degrees, a higher sparsity exponent indicates denser local neighborhoods and therefore more closed walks.

 While the sparsity exponent gives a natural way to normalize the closed walk counts for a sequence of sparse graphs, it does not help determine the appropriate normalization factor for approximating an individual graph (not contextualized in a sequence).
-When approximating an individual graph, we instead choose to focus on the number of simple $k$-cycles denoted $C_k(G)$ and normalize by the number of edges in the graph.
-Throughout this paper, for convenience we refer to a simple $k$-cycle as a $k$-cycle.
+When approximating an individual graph, we instead choose to focus on the number of simple $k$-cycles denoted $C_k(G)$ and normalize by the number of edges in the graph.\footnote{ In \Cref{sec:lopa} we show that the naive approach of adding cycles on random vertices does not produce graphs with high cycle-to-edge ratios} Throughout this paper, for convenience we refer to a simple $k$-cycle as a $k$-cycle.
 For example, under this convention each triangle is counted 6 times because there are 6 closed walks that traverse a triangle.

 As described in the previous section, approximating $W_k(G)$ and $C_k(G)$ for sparse graphs is already out-of-reach for known methods that work well in the dense and bounded-degree settings.
 The main contribution of this paper is the following model which can approximate the normalized closed walk and cycle counts for a large class of graphs.